 How to Roast the Perfect Turkey

-- Remove the turkey from any wrapping or trussing (trussing is string or wire).
+- Remove the turkey from any wrapping or trussing (trussing can be string, wire, or a plastic piece).

 - Cut/break/yank the wings off at the first joint.
 Toss with the reserved giblets and neck for stock.
-I learned that this part of the wing is removed because it has hardly any meat on it and it tends to often burn before the rest of the bird has cooked.
+I learned to remove this part of the wing is because it has hardly any meat on it and it tends to often burn before the rest of the bird has cooked.

 - Rinse the bird within and without and pat it as dry as possible with a clean wash cloth or hand towel.